 Start by rubbing some salt and pepper on your chicken breasts.
 Now it is time to make your marinade.

-Mix together the fish sauce, smashed garlic cloves, rice vinegar, chili paste, ginger powder, and soy sauce.
+Mix together the fish sauce, smashed garlic cloves, rice vinegar, chili paste, ginger powder, five spice powder, and soy sauce.
 Add to a Ziploc bag and then add the chicken breasts.
 Ensure the chicken is coated in the marinade.
 Let the meat marinade for around 5 hours prior to cooking.

 When it is time to cook, feel free to pop these right on the grill.
 While you are grilling, brush your meat with the marinade to coat the meat while cooking.
 Once your chicken is fully cooked, serve it with fresh cilantro and a side dish of your choice.
 We like to grill bok choy brushed in sesame oil as a fun complement!